dstl/eleatics/argumentation/toulmin/README.md

 ![argument map](toulmin.svg)

 On the left is Toulmin's depiction.
 On the right is is an equivalent [AIF argument map](toulmin-aif.graphml).

+The same AIF argument map can be expressed as [XHTML+RDFa](toulmin.xhtml).